assumptionsofphysics/assumptionsofphysics.github.io/_problems/011-QuantumMomentProblem.md

 One can now ask whether there are moment values that can solve both problems.
 This essentially is asking whether there are quantum expectations that give a semi-positive Wigner functions.
 The general question seem to not have an answer.
 For pure states, it seems that [only gaussian states](https://en.wikipedia.org/wiki/Wigner_quasiprobability_distribution#Positivity_of_the_Wigner_function) have semi-positive Wigner functions.
+It would be interesting to double check that the moments of a quantum gaussian state match those of a classical gaussian state.

 Another interesting aspect is that pure quantum states always solve the moment problem uniquely, as their topology is induced by the semi-norms defined by the expectations.
 Given that pure states have